Oshodi market: Controversies

 The demolition of Oshodi market was very controversial.

 The Public Relations Officer, Obinna Nwosu, in his submission said “There is a court injunction that the government shouldn't disturb traders in our market because since its renovation in 1999 after the market got burnt, traders voluntarily re-built the market with N750million and every stall was decked.
 Does a seal order look like a quit notice?
 They assured us everything was going to be settled and that was the reason most of us returned our goods“.
-He also claimed that the market exetutives hadn't met to discuss the relocation before the action took place.
+He also claimed that the market executives hadn't met to discuss the relocation before the action took place.
 Some of the traders also believe the facilities at the new market cannot accommodate them.
 Rumors of structural instability and spiritual activities are also some of the reasons the traders refused to accept the offer for the relocation by the state government.

 Some of the officials that spoke out during the process unanimously declared their support for the action of the government.
 Taofeek Adaranijo, a member of the House of Representatives, representing Agege Federal Constituency, stated “When you go round other parts of the world, you will hardly see a market in such a place and constructing a bus terminal there will beautify the place and change the environment for good.
 It will add colour to the megacity that we are dreaming for Lagos and this is a bold step towards achieving the transformation plan.
 Segun Olulade, a member of Lagos State House of representatives, representing Epe constituency, believes the market has become a haven for criminals and a place to hide arms and ammunition.